X-Plane/xptools/src/WEDDocs/index.markdown

 ![navaid overlay at KSEA](images/New_20/navaid_overly.png)

-<p class="cap"><strong>Figure 26</strong>: The NAVAID overlay layer at KSEA</p>
+<p class="cap"><strong>Figure 26</strong>: The NAVAID overlay layer showing scenery and nearby air- and heliport.</p>

-This layer will show VFR-map-style airport, heliport and seaport icons along with the assigned Airport ID for each.
+This layer will show VFR-map-style all airports, heliports and seaports in the default X-Plane database along with the officially assigned Airport ID for each.

 ### Improving Performance of WorldEditor ###

 If you have performance issues with WED, you can turn off the visual preview of objects.
 To do so, open the View menu and click **Toggle Preview**.
+Initial scenery load time is increased notably by the NAVAID layer, which can also be toggled off in the view menu.

 ### Recovering from a Crash ###